MicBroSky/Skyline.DataMiner.GitHubTemplate.ParamountDocumentation/README.md

 > For Skyline employees: Please include a link from [InternalDocs - ProjectDocs](https://internaldocs.skyline.be/Projects/Projects.html) to this repository

 1. Follow the steps described at [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)
-1. While creating the new repository, take into account the [GitHub Repository Guidelines](https://docs.dataminer.services/develop/CICD/Skyline%20Communications/Github/Use_Github_Guidelines.html) described in the DataMiner Docs.
+2. While creating the new repository, take into account the [GitHub Repository Guidelines](https://docs.dataminer.services/develop/CICD/Skyline%20Communications/Github/Use_Github_Guidelines.html) described in the DataMiner Docs.
     1. Suggested Naming Convention: {customerAcronym}-DOC-NameOfProject
     2. Add/Change the license according to what is agreed with the customer
     3. Add GitHub repository topics: dataminer-doc
-1. Once the repository is cloned, add your custom documentation available in the 'articles' folder.
+3. Once the repository is cloned, add your custom documentation available in the 'articles' folder.
 Suggest structure:
     1. overview.md: the purpose of the environment is documented with a high-level overview of the most important components
     2. features.md: key components of the environment, typically with subfolders
     3. infrastructure.md: user-oriented POV explanation of how the environment is built (architecture, database types, failover, etc.)
-1. You can build a test build by following [Contributing to the project documentation](xref:contributing).
+4. You can build a test build by following Contributing to the project documentation
-1. When you are happy with your changes, push them to the GitHub repository.
+5. When you are happy with your changes, push them to the GitHub repository.
-1. GitHub actions will make an artifact available that you put on your DataMiner which will host this as a static website.
+6. GitHub actions will make an artifact available that you put on your DataMiner which will host this as a static website.
 If you are interested, follow the steps in the section below.

 ### Tips